hlincoln-2026/Flight-Group5/README.md

 you have to combine data from flights and planes.
 9. (Atish) Investigate whether there is a relationship between the distance of a flight and the arrival delay time.
-10. Group the table flights by plane model using the tailnum .
+10. (Dion) Group the table flights by plane model using the tailnum .
 For each model, compute the average speed by taking the average of the distance divided by flight time over all flights of that model.
 Use this information to fill the column speed in the table planes .
 11. The wind direction is given in weather in degrees.
 Compute for each airport the direction the plane follows when flying there from New York.